public interface Iterable

 assert [1,2,3] == [3,1,2].sort()

-- false will always cause a new list to be created, true will mutate lists in placeSorts this Iterable using the given Closure to determine the correct ordering.
+mutate - false will always cause a new list to be created, true will mutate lists in placeSorts the Iterable using the given Comparator.
 If the Iterable is a List and mutate is true, it is sorted in place and returned.
 Otherwise, the elements are first placed into a new list which is then sorted and returned - leaving the original Iterable unchanged.

 If the closure has two parameters it is used like a traditional Comparator.
 I.e. it should compare its two parameters for order, returning a negative integer, zero, or a positive integer when the first parameter is less than, equal to, or greater than the second respectively.
 Otherwise, the Closure is assumed to take a single parameter and return a Comparable (typically an Integer) which is then used for further comparison.